Basic usage

 Separate iai-callgrind benchmark output files by target

-The default output path for files created by iai-callgrind and
+The default output path for files created by iai-callgrind and valgrind during the

-valgrind during the benchmark is
+benchmark is

 `target/iai/$PACKAGE_NAME/$BENCHMARK_FILE/$GROUP/$BENCH_FUNCTION.$BENCH_ID`.

-This can be problematic if you're running the benchmarks not only for
+This can be problematic if you're running the benchmarks not only for a single target

-targets.
-Setting this option changes the default output path to
+option changes the default output path to

-Although not as comfortable and strict, you could achieve a
+Although not as comfortable and strict, you could achieve a separation by target also with

-`--save-baseline=$TARGET` and `--baseline=$TARGET` if you prefer having all
+baselines and a combination of `--save-baseline=$TARGET` and `--baseline=$TARGET` if you

-files of a single $BENCH in the same directory.
+prefer having all files of a single $BENCH in the same directory.

 [env: IAI_CALLGRIND_SEPARATE_TARGETS=]